Air Integrated Dive Computer or Not?

 The answer is not that straightforward.
 If you go with an air integrated dive computer, then it’s best to use a wireless setup.
 It’s more convenient and if you check your batteries regularly and change them when they show signs of fading then you should be fine.
 If the transmitter breaks then you can replace it with a new one or in the worst case you have a non-air integrated dive computer.

 Many divers do still prefer to use a pressure gauge to measure the air in the tank.
 It’s reliable, and it is cheaper than a wireless air integrated system.
-The accuracy is better in the air integrates setup though and being able to analyze your air consumption after a dive gives you a good sign where and how you can improve your consumption.
+The accuracy is better in the air integrates setup though and being able to analyze your air consumption after a dive gives you a good sign of where and how you can improve your consumption.

 Besides those technical pros and cons it will come down to preference.
 It might just be the best choice to get a dive computer that can later be extended with a transmitter.
 Until then use a pressure gauge to measure your air until you feel ready to switch.
 It saves you money right now and the pressure gauge will always be useful even if only as a backup.